What is rheumatoid arthritis?

 The primary symptoms of rheumatoid arthritis are similar to osteoarthritis and include pain, swelling and the loss of motion.
 In addition, other symptoms may include loss of appetite, fever, energy loss, anemia, and rheumatoid nodules (lumps of tissue under the skin).
 People suffering with rheumatoid arthritis commonly have periods of exacerbation or "flare ups" where multiple joints may be painful and stiff.

 Treatment of rheumatoid arthritis may involve medications such as non-steroidal anti-inflammatory drugs (NSAIDs), aspirin and analgesics.
-Corticosteroids, such as prednisone may be prescribed, and are effective in decreasing the inflammation associated with rheumatoid arthritis.
+Corticosteroids may be prescribed and are effective in decreasing the inflammation associated with rheumatoid arthritis.
 Side effects can occur with the use of corticosteroids, and close monitoring by a physician is essential.
 Researchers have made progress in the treatment of rheumatoid arthritis and newer prescription drugs are now available.
 If non-surgical measures fail, you and your surgeon may decide that total hip replacement is the best treatment option to relieve your pain and help you return to an improved functional level.

 The information listed on this site is for informational and educational purposes and is not meant as medical advice.
 Every patient's case is unique and each patient should follow his or her doctor's specific instructions.
 Please discuss nutrition, medication and treatment options with your doctor to make sure you are getting the proper care for your particular situation.